 How Do I Clean My Braces?

 Braces can be a highly effective way to straighten teeth and correct jaw position, but they also easily attract plaque and decay if food particles are not brushed away.
 Fortunately, simple flossing and brushing is typically enough to clean stains from the surface of teeth and braces.
 For comprehensive flossing, patients can use a floss pick or waterpik to remove food between wiring.
 Brushing between braces with a proxabrush, or “Christmas tree” brush, can also easily reach food between brackets and rubber bands.
-Dr. Murphy usually recommends that teeth are brushed with a fluoride toothpaste after every meal.
+Our doctors usually recommend that teeth are brushed with a fluoride toothpaste after every meal.

 How Do I Care for My Retainer?

 To keep your teeth in their desired position, retainers should be worn full-time for at least the first two to six months; however, this ultimately depends on each patient’s unique needs.
 Our orthodontic team will give you a clearer idea of how long it may be necessary to wear your retainer once that stage of the treatment process begins.
-If you believe a non-removable retainer fixed to your teeth would be most beneficial to you, you can inquire with Dr. Murphy about whether a fixed retainer would serve your needs.
+If you believe a non-removable retainer fixed to your teeth would be most beneficial to you, you can inquire with one of our doctors about whether a fixed retainer would serve your needs.
 Otherwise, retainers should only be removed while eating, swimming, or engaging in certain recreational activities.
-After the first few months, Dr. Murphy can consult with you about a new treatment plan in which it may only be necessary to wear your retainer at night (depending on your specific orthodontic needs).
+After the first few months, our team can consult with you about a new treatment plan in which it may only be necessary to wear your retainer at night (depending on your specific orthodontic needs).
 To prevent a retainer from becoming brittle and breaking, it should also be cleaned daily and placed in its case when not in use.

 How Do I Clean My Retainer?